Top VoIP Phone System Features

-The days of Ma Bell have been long gone for decades.
-Though communications technology continues to evolve, the way many organizations go about the management of their telephone systems remain as archaic as twisted pair copper wire.
-There is still a vast technological divide between the office phone and the smart phone, in both the disparate ways we leverage the devices and how we pay for them.
-VoIP systems are a step in the right direction.
-They extend our communications capabilities to the cloud and leverage a network we’re likely already paying for monthly.
+...however the way many organizations go about the management of their telephone systems remain as archaic as a princess phone plugged into the wall.
+There is still a vast technological divide between the office phone and the smart phone, both in the way we leverage the devices and how we pay for them.
+A VoIP system is a step in the right direction.
+Knowing the top 10 features of a VoIP system can extend your communications capabilities to the cloud.
 But not every VoIP system is created equal.
-As a spoiler alert, we do have a particular partner brand in mind that serves as an industry benchmark.
-But we highly recommend you choose a solution that has the minimum pay-to-play features listed below:
+Spoiler alert!
+We do have a particular partner brand in mind that serves as an industry benchmark.
+But we highly recommend you choose a solution that has the minimum pay-to-play features listed below

 Outside of cost, probably one of the major reasons companies switch from traditional phone systems is the complexity of programming.
 That’s adding and removing extensions, and the cumbersome administrative skills required to get all phones connected and on the directory.
 An efficient VoIP solution comes with a centralized administrative portal to easily add, remove, and configure phones and manage all of the features.
 Complex phone systems delay provisioning of new extensions and add superfluous installation and programming costs to your operational expenses.